SAP-samples/teched2022-DA261/exercises/database_explorer/ex2/README.md

     ![](images/AnalyzeSQLScriptCode.png)

-    *To view more details, double click on a row.*
+    To view more details, double click on a row.

     ![](images/AnalyzeSQLScriptCode2.png)

     *Note that the input parameter is not referenced.*

 6. Database objects can also be found using **Object Search**.
-The below search looks for any objects that use FLIGHTRESERVATION in their definitions in the HDI connection.
+The search shown below looks for any objects that use FLIGHTRESERVATION in their definitions in the HDI connection.

     ![](images/ObjectSearch.png)